BitBay Review – A Beginner’s Guide

 - Customer Support and Reviews

 BitBay was originally owned by BitBay sp.
 Z.o.o, a Polish company founded in 2014, located in Katowice.
-However, due to regulatory issues the company migrated to Malta and is now operated by Pinewood Holdings Limited.
+However, due to regulatory issues the company migrated to Malta and was operated by Pinewood Holdings Limited.
+Today BitBay is operated by Pinewood Estonia OÜ with licenses in Estonia.
 The company has around 200 employees and is headed by Paweł Sobków.

 BitBay is registered in Malta and since November 2018 is in the process of obtaining Malta’s license for cryptocurrency exchanges.
 At the moment the company goes through audits and license procedures.